the story of woodburn homestead

 homestead lawns

 ‘The house was surrounded by 220 metres of the ugliest green Colorbond fence you’ve ever seen,’ says Cindy.
-That fence is now long gone, replaced by a cottage-style garden lovingly planted by Cindy and her late father, Philip Scrivener.
+That fence is now long gone, replaced by a cottage-style garden lovingly planted by Cindy and her late father, Philip.

 On one side, the Homestead Lawns stretch beyond the plantings of roses, lavender and daisies towards a magnificent Moreton Bay Fig, with a whimsical swing hanging from one of its substantial boughs.